ooominds/Frogs-Apples-and-Sand-Effects-of-Cognitive-and-Demographic-Factors-on-Letter-Fluency-Performance-/README.md

 # Frogs-Apples-and-Sand-Effects-of-Cognitive-and-Demographic-Factors-on-Letter-Fluency-Performance-
 # What is in this repository?

 This repository contains data and analysis scripts for the analyses reported in Medimorec, S., Milin, P., & Divjak, D. (in press).
 Frogs, Apples, and Sand: Effects of Cognitive and Demographic Factors on Letter Fluency Performance.
 Current Psychology.
+DOI: 10.1007/s12144-020-00713-4

 Availability of data